kubernetes/contributor-site/content/en/blog/2024/cncf-dhhwg/cncf-dhhwg-spotlight.md

 ## Call to Action
 **SK: Thank you for sharing your insights, Catherine.
 As we wrap up, do you have any final thoughts or a call to action for our readers?**

 **CP**: As we build our [accessibility page](https://contribute.cncf.io/accessibility/deaf-and-hard-of-hearing/), check in regularly to see what's new.
 Share the docs with your team, employer, and network — anyone, really.
-The more people understand what accessibility really means and why it matters, the more people will recognize when something isn't accessible, and the more people can call out marketing-BS, which, unfortunately, is more often the case than not.
+The more people understand what accessibility really means and why it matters, the more people will recognize when something isn't accessible, and be able to call out marketing-BS, which, unfortunately, is more often the case than not.
 We need allies to help push for change.
 No minority can do this on their own.
 So please learn about accessibility, keep an eye out for it, and call it out when something isn't accessible.
 We need your help!

 # Wrapping up